sutta » an » an1 » Aṅguttara Nikāya 1

 “Seyyathāpi, bhikkhave, sālisūkaṁ vā yavasūkaṁ vā micchāpaṇihitaṁ hatthena vā pādena vā akkantaṁ hatthaṁ vā pādaṁ vā bhecchati lohitaṁ vā uppādessatīti netaṁ ṭhānaṁ vijjati.

 “Mendicants, suppose a spike of rice or barley was pointing the wrong way.
-If you trod on it with hand or foot, there’s no way it could break the skin and produce blood.
+If you trod on it with hand or foot, it is impossible for it to break the skin and produce blood.

 Taṁ kissa hetu?